 When people don’t quite grasp the impact that the internet can have on humans, they like to use the term “keyboard warrior” as though it’s something negative.
 It’s as if they feel like you should be out getting into a bar fight, or chopping wood or something to that effect.
 But the truth is, there are a countless number of things that you can do from your computer to change the world.
 So next time you see someone use that phrase, kindly direct them to this article.
 Here are just a few of the small things you can do to help the world from home.

-Small Things you can do to Help the World From Home!
+Things you can do to Help the World From Home Right Now!

 You don’t need to spend a ton of money to help someone.
 You don’t even need to leave the house.
 These tools all make it easy for you to make an impact in the world, all by doing the things you’re doing today anyways!
 Why not take a few extra seconds (and very minimal effort) to make a difference in someone’s life?
 Here’s how you can help!